Be the first to know when ZOE is available. Expected 2021.

 Learn more about how we're combining artificial intelligence, digital technologies, and collaboration with leading scientists around the world to tackle global health issues.

-Stuck for healthy snack ideas?
-We spoke to our team of in-house nutritionists to find out what snacks they have been enjoying at home during the lockdown period.
+Stuck for healthy new snack ideas?
+We spoke to our team of in-house nutritionists to find out what snacks they turn to when they need a boost.

 Our research shows that alcohol consumption has increased significantly during the COVID-19 pandemic.
 What impact might this extra drinking be having on our metabolic health?
 Here's what you need to know.